rumeysakdogan/hello-world/README.md

 ### Step5: Ansible playbook to create image and container

-- We will create a simple playbook to create an image and container.
+- We will create a simple playbook to create an image and container (In DockerHost).
 ```yaml
 ---
 - hosts: ansible